What is prenatal care?

 In fact, maternal mortality was reduced when prenatal care began in the first trimester according to one study, meaning that women who sought late prenatal care were more at risk1

-So what is it about prenatal care that makes it so crucial to a successful delivery?
+So what about prenatal care makes it so crucial to a successful delivery?

 What you can expect during your visits

-Here's a rundown of everything you may expect during your prenatal appointments:
+Here's a rundown of everything you may expect during your pregnancy check ups:

 - 6-12 weeks: Traditional prenatal care begins with an extended office visit with the obstetrician or midwife.
-A detailed history is taken, including a family history of genetic disorders with possible tests that include: ultrasound, pelvic exam, blood work, blood pressure, weight and urine screening for proteins and sugar.
+A detailed history2 is taken, including a family history of genetic disorders with possible tests3 that include: ultrasound, pelvic exam, blood work, blood pressure, weight and urine screening for proteins and sugar.

 - 12-16 weeks: The second appointment is usually a month after your first appointment.
 The most likely things that will happen during your visit are blood pressure checks, urine screenings, weight recording and any additional tests if needed.

-- 22-26 weeks: This appointment is similar to the last with the inclusion of a diabetes screen that can be screened at 26 weeks or more.
+- 22-26 weeks: This appointment is similar to the last, including a diabetes screen that can be screened at 26 weeks or more.
 Your doctor may also check your hands and feet for swelling.

 - 26-30 weeks: This appointment is likely similar to the last, with a screening for diabetes if not already done.

-- 28-32 weeks: Your visits may start to become more frequent now as you are getting close to delivery.
-FH and FHTs may be conducted at every visit from here to 34 weeks to check on the baby.
+- 28-32 weeks: Your visits may become more frequent as you get close to delivery.
+FH and FHTs may be conducted every visit to 34 weeks to check on the baby.

 - 32-36 weeks: Cervical checks begin at 36 weeks, to see the baby's position in the womb (vertex, breech, posterior etc.)

-- 36-40 weeks: Your appointments may continue to become more frequent, and you'll be seen every week until about the 41st week of your pregnancy.
-Visits are routine to check health, growth and position of the child with very few additional tests being performed.
+- 36-40 weeks: Your appointments may become more frequent, and you'll be seen every week until about the 41st week of your pregnancy.
+Visits are routine to check the child's health, growth and position with very few additional tests being performed.

 Most doctors recommend delivery before 42 weeks.
-If labour has not spontaneously occurred by 41 weeks, there is a discussion about delivery options and ultrasound may be repeated.
+If labour has not spontaneously occurred by 41 weeks, a discussion about delivery options and ultrasound may be repeated.

 5 Benefits of Prenatal Care